 8. Treat them as key partners.

-Unlike vendors, outsourcing companies don’t sell a product for mere money.
+Unlike vendors, outsourcing companies in the Philippines don’t sell a product for mere money.
 What they offer are their own skills.
 Thus, show them you trust them, and you’re confident they can give you an excellent service.
 Treat them with the same respect as internal workers.
 Make them realize they’re an essential part of your business.
 A real partnership approach won’t only motivate your contractor and make them stay.
-It will, likewise, give you more time to find new ways on how to leverage their knowledge to your business.
+Likewise, it will give you more time to find new ways on how to leverage their knowledge to your business.

 9. Take care in negotiating.